PS5 vs Xbox 2 release dates teased as next-gen console war tipped for E3

 “If the plan is to give this assumed hardware refresh two years of runway before next-gen systems arrive, then 2020’s E3 is when Sony and Microsoft will be unveiling their new systems,” IDC analyst Lewis Ward commented.

-Ward added that the PlayStation 5 and Xbox Two likely won’t ape the wildly successful Nintendo Switch, but rather stick to the traditional console formula and feature a physical disc drive.
+Ward added that the PlayStation 5 and Xbox Two likely won’t look to ape the wildly successful Nintendo Switch, but rather stick to the traditional console formula and feature a physical disc drive.

 Again, this contradicts some of the more frenzied gossip we’ve heard in recent months, which has suggested the next PlayStation and Xbox systems could be streaming-only consoles designed to directly compete with the Switch.